ybchen97/cs1101s-teaching-materials/week6/week6studio.md

 ### Question 2

-- Write a function called `remove_duplicates` that
+> - Write a function called `remove_duplicates` that
     - Takes in a list as its only argument
     - Returns a list with duplicate elements removed
     - Order of the elements in the returned list does not matter
     - **Use filter in your function**

-Note:
-- Approach?
-Take the head, then remove all other occurences of the head from the tail of the list.
+- Approach: Take the head, then remove all other occurences of the head from the tail of the list.
 Pair the two results together.
 Use recursion and wishful thinking

 ----